-A copy of the Annual Report and Accounts or Annual Review for the year ended 31 December 2018 is enclosed together with a proxy form to enable you to exercise your voting rights.
+A copy of the Annual Report and Accounts or Annual Review for the year ended 31 December 2019 is enclosed, together with a proxy form to enable you to exercise your voting rights.
+The Annual Report and Accounts for the year ended 31 December 2019 is available on our website at www.lloydsbankinggroup.